-AGRICULTURE, FOOD, & NATURAL RESOURCES (AFNR) GRADE 9-10 LENGTH 36 WEEKS 1 CREDIT
+AGRICULTURE, FOOD & NATURAL RESOURCES

+GRADE 9-12 LENGTH: YEAR

 This first course in the career field is an introduction to Agricultural and Environmental Systems.
 Students will be introduced to the scope of the Agricultural and Environmental Systems career field.
 They will examine principles of food science, natural resource management, animal science & management, plant & horticultural science, power technology and bioscience.
 Students will examine the FFA organization and Supervised Agricultural Experience programs.
 Throughout the course, students will develop communication, leadership and business skills essential to the agriculture industry.
 Students will become FFA members which will open opportunities for FFA events.
 Only FFA members will be allowed to attend FFA trips and conventions.
+A fee is charged for this course.

-ANIMAL & PLANT SCIENCE
+ANIMAL & PLANT SCIENCE GRA